open-xml-templating/docxtemplater/docs/source/configuration.rst

         };
     },

-The context.num value contains the scope level for this particular evalutation.
+The context.num value contains the scope level for this particular evaluation.

 When evaluating the {name} tag in the example above, there are two evaluations: